 Health Center Food Programs

-In Vermont and New Hampshire, Federally Qualified Health Centers (FQHCs) are implementing “Food as Medicine” programs, bridging the gap between healthcare and nutrition.
+In Vermont and New Hampshire, Federally Qualified Health Centers (FQHCs) are implementing “Food as Medicine” programs, bridging the gap between health care and nutrition.
 By collaborating with local farms and food programs, FQHCs are addressing food insecurity while promoting healthier lifestyles for patients.
 These centers are prescribing “produce prescriptions,” offering nutritional education, and providing access to wholesome food as part of a broader effort to improve health outcomes, particularly for those with chronic illnesses.
 This approach reflects Vermont’s innovative commitment to fostering a healthier, more food-secure population.

 HRHI Webinar